Manhasset, New York: Schools

 Manhasset is primarily located within the boundaries of (and is thus served by) the Manhasset Union Free School District, while some of the hamlet's southernmost portions and a portion of its western panhandle are located within the boundaries of (and are thus served by) the Great Neck Union Free School District.
-As such, children who reside within Manhasset and attend public schools go to school in one of these two districts, depending on where they reside within the hamlet.
+As such, children who reside in Manhasset and attend public schools go to school in one of these two districts, depending on where they reside within the hamlet.

 Several private schools, including St. Mary's High School, are also located within the hamlet.

 Libraries

 Manhasset is located within the boundaries of (and is thus served by) the Great Neck Library District and the Manhasset Library District.
 The boundaries of these two library districts within the hamlet are coterminous with those of the school districts.